Easy Science Experiments for Kids

 This is another fantastic chemical reaction!
 When the bath bomb dissolves in the water, the citric acid and the sodium bicarbonate (notice how the same chemicals keep popping up?) react, creating sodium citrate.
 As they react, carbon dioxide is released making the fizzing in the bath.
 The sweet almond oil is released during this reaction.
 It will form a thin layer on your skin which can help to moisturise it.
 The lavender oil is for fragrance.

-More Fun Reads
+More Creative Fun With Kids

 Have you signed up to our newsletter?
 Join ellaslist to get the best family and kid-friendly events, venues, classes and things to do NEAR YOU!